lliendo/Radar/README.rst

 Status
 ------

-Radar is currently under testing and bug fixing, however its foundations are complete.
-You can take a look at the TODO to have an idea what features are going to (or might) be implemented in the future.
+Radar is currently in ALPHA status, however its foundations are complete.
+You can take a look at the TODO.rst to have an idea what features are going to (or might) be implemented in the future.

 Documentation